apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/Index.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Submarine is a project which allows infra engineer / data scientist to run *unmodified* Tensorflow programs on YARN.
+Submarine is a project which allows infra engineer / data scientist to run *unmodified* Tensorflow or PyTorch programs on YARN or Kubernetes.

 Goals of Submarine: